KennyTanner/Water_Dashboard/README.md

 # Access to a Clean Managed Water Supply

-A dashboard created to to get a feel for programing interactive dashboards with python.
+An interactive dashboard built with Python.

 To take a look please run locally:
 - Download the 3 files (Jupyter Source File, CSV and a JPG)